angleman/statsd/README.md

 Installation and Configuration
 ------------------------------

- * Install node.js
+1. Install node.js
- * Clone the project
+2. Clone the project
- * Create a config file from exampleConfig.js and put it somewhere
+3. Create a config file from exampleConfig.js and put it somewhere
- * Start the Daemon:
+4. Start the Daemon

     node stats.js /path/to/config